To remain successful in today’s economy, many manufacturers are looking for ways to:

 For example, operators can collect the bins they’ll need to remove unused raw materials while the prior job is running, although they can’t remove the materials until the machine is off.

-Step 7: Streamline Remaining Internal Steps
+Step 7: Streamline remaining internal steps

 Video: 3 mins

-Eliminating motion: by reorganizing the workspace.
+Eliminating motion: Reorganize the workspace.

-Standardizing hardware: so fewer tools are needed.
+Standardizing hardware: Reduce the amount of tools needed.

-Mechanizing: this is generally considered a last resort.
+Mechanizing: Generally considered a last resort.

 Video: 1 min